djalbat/the-foundations-of-symbolic-reasoning/README.md

 To give another example, consider again the question of what is logic.
 If we narrow the question down to what is propositional logic then Occam can be used to provide a precise answer.
 In fact, let us narrow it down a little further to the question of what is minimal propositional logic.
-It does not matter whether you know exactly what it is for now.
+It does not matter whether you have any prior idea of what it is, here is the answer:
-Here is the answer:

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)